psylohd/shelly/readme.md

 # Shelly
 v 0.0.1

-A wrapper for socat and nc with reverse shell generation, a http server for payload uploads.
+A wrapper for socat and nc with reverse shell generation, a http server for payload uploads, and some other cool stuff (wip).

 Features